stefanhaustein/flowgrid/README.md

 ###### This module

-This option is a short cut to local modules, which are also contained in the "Operations / classes" option.
+This option is a short cut to local modules, which are also contained in the `Operations / classes` option.

+###### Operations / classes

+This option provides access to all regular built-in and user provided classes and operations, except for IO connectors and control structures available via the `Data / IO` and `Control` menu options.

 ###### Edit